 Uber is considered something of corporate anomaly, having grown so fast yet lost so much money in a relatively short period of time.
 It has raised billions in capital and grown the business at an exponential rate since its launch in 2009.
 Although it is not yet a public company, it has recently started disclosing its earnings to reporters.

 In the first quarter of 2018, Uber finally turned a profit of $2.5 billion – thanks to deals made in southeast Asia and Russia – however, Q2 revealed another loss of $900 million.
 Finally, Uber suffered a loss of $939 million in the third quarter and $768 million in the fourth quarter.
 Its CEO has said that Uber is willing to take some short-term losses because of the long-term growth potential.

 Uber vs Lyft

 Rival Lyft beat Uber to market, as it held its IPO in March 2019.
-Uber CEO, Dara Khosrowshahi, said that he is not concerned about Lyft's IPO, as he believes there is enough public demand for both companies.
+Uber CEO, Dara Khosrowshahi, said that he is not concerned about Lyft, as he believes there is enough public demand for both companies.

 While there are many similarities between Uber and Lyft, Uber remains the bigger business – with a presence in more than 70 countries.
 Both ride-hailing companies compete heavily on pricing.
 They charge similarly per ride, often run the same promotions, and use price surging when demand increases.
 The apps also function similarly, and some riders normally just choose the service that’s closest to them (also keeping in mind that Lyft operates in fewer countries).
 Besides having the most coverage, Uber also has more ride options, from luxury vehicles to Uber vans.
-Lastly, Lyft was valued at more than $24 billion when it went public in March 2019, while Uber has a much larger expected market cap of $120 billion.
+Lastly, Lyft has been valued at more than $24 billion when it went public in March 2019, while Uber had a much larger market cap of around $69.7 billion.